joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 After installation, apply your license via the GUI.
 Tested using Tower 3.3.2 and Ansible 2.7.4.

-#### Inventory
-Because this solution runs in the control node, there is no requirement to create an inventory on the Ansible Tower machine.
-The default 'localhost' is sufficient.
-However, credentials must be downloaded from the Tetration GUI to authenticate with the Kafka Broker.
-This credential download also includes the Kafka Broker IP address and port number.

 #### Authenticating with the Kafka Broker